 Because a turkey cooks in moist heat when using an electric roaster, it is pretty difficult to get really crispy skin.

-Some cooks say that they turn the heat up high to 425-450 degrees F. and cook the turkey breast-side-down during the first 30 minutes to get a crisped, brown skin.
+Some cooks say that they turn the heat up high to 425-450 degrees F. and cook the turkey breast-side-down during the first 30 minutes.
+Because the skin is again the bottom of the roaster at a high temperature without any moisture, it will get a crisped, brown skin.

-After 30 minutes, the roaster is turned down to 350 degrees F. The turkey is then turned breast-side-up to finish cooking.
+After 30 minutes, turn the roaster down to 350 degrees F; then turn the turkey breast-side-up to finish cooking.

-You can easily get turkey skin that is deeply golden brown (nice!) when cooking in an electric roaster without any trouble.
+You can easily get turkey skin that is deeply golden brown when cooking in an electric roaster using this method.

-Truth be told, a turkey cooked in a roaster oven will never be QUITE as browned and beautiful as a turkey cooked in a conventional oven.
+Truthfully, a turkey cooked in a roaster oven will never be quite as browned and beautiful as a turkey cooked in a conventional oven.

 A turkey bag is not for use in an electric roaster because an electric roaster is smaller in size than a conventional oven.